 This sequence of actions minimizes the VM/vApp downtime to almost that of a graceful restart.

-Enhanced networking option - Warm migrations with L2 stretch
+Warm migrations with L2 stretch

 The warm migration with Layer 2 network stretching is a little more demanding in terms of requirements, but still the most commonly used process for migrations using VMware Cloud Director Availability.